covidvis/covid19-vis/README.md

 Building the Charts
 -------------------
+Note that Python 3 is required.
 ```
 pip install -r requirements.txt
 ./scripts/build-charts.py
 ```

 Now the charts have been added to the website.
-(Try doing `git status` after making a change to the charts.)
+(Try `ls website/js/autogen`).

 Building the Website
 --------------------